Political Map of Egypt shows the international and provincial boundaries and national capital.

 Citadel of Saladin

-Declared as the World Heritage Site by UNESCO, Citadel is a huge fortification, lined by numerous houses, watchtowers, spectacular mosques along with Joseph’s well inside, making the place must-visit.
+Declared as the World Heritage Site by UNESCO, Citadel is a huge fortification, lined by numerous houses, watchtowers, spectacular mosques along with Joseph’s well inside, making the place a must-visit.

 One of the best spots for relaxing across Southern Egypt, Aswan is popular for its magnificent views of the Nile River and the desert dunes.
 The Elephantine Islands and the vibrant Nubian villages, right in the middle of the Island offer an amazing getaway for holidaying and for an evening stroll, eating, and enjoying.